2019 Weather Review

 According to the National Centers for Environmental Information (NCEI) records, the 1980–2018 annual average is 6.3 events (CPI-adjusted), but the annual average for the past five years alone is more than double that at 12.6 events (CPI-adjusted).

-During 2018, the U.S. experienced an active year of billion-dollar disasters.
-The 2018 year disasters resulted in roughly $91 billion in losses, the 4th highest annual disaster cost the U.S. has faced since 1980.
+During 2018, the U.S. experienced an active year of billion-dollar disasters, resulting in roughly $91 billion in losses within the first 2 quarters alone.

 Unfortunately, 2019 hasn’t shaped up to be any better.